bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/t/TransmissionType_0F7760u3z29Q0oq6yXepYZ/Documentation.md

-Indicate the data transmission type of the master unit.
+Indicates the data transmission type of the master unit.